Wild Loyalist Hop

 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||Unknown|

 Beer Styles using Wild Loyalist Hops

 Some popular beer styles that make use of the Wild Loyalist hop include Whitbier & ESB.

 If the Wild Loyalist hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Wild Loyalist substitutions.

-Experienced brewers have chosen the following hops as substitutions of Wild Loyalist:
+Experienced brewers have chosen the following hop varieties as substitutions of Wild Loyalist: